Learn More About Other Cities

 According to Suno, the concept behind the mural was to highlight and appreciate our culture and identity.
 Martín states, “Various elements have been placed on the mural that in one way or another make us think of Peruvian history, which stretches all the way back to the pre-Hispanic era.”

 Through the vision of these five Converse All Stars, this mural celebrates the deep roots of the different cultures that coexist in Peru.
 The art demonstrates the importance of knowing and appreciating culture and respecting ancestors, while also celebrating the local heritage and the various customs through the years.
-Their work helped plant the equivalent of 380 trees, or over 18 soccer fields; a symbol of the air-cleaning power of their mural.
-Converse believes it has an opportunity to renew its impact by creating fresh air in its communities through Converse City Forests.See Our Global Impact
+Converse believes it has an opportunity at this moment to renew Its impact to support local creative communities across the world, and help share their stories of how they are Breaking Down Barriers in their communities

 Follow #ConverseCityForests to see what our community is creating to break down barriers.